Demon Slayer: Kimetsu no Yaiba: Production

 After Gotouge's previous manga, Haeniwa no Zigzag, published in Weekly Shōnen Jump in 2015, failed to become a serialized work, Tatsuhiko Katayama, Gotouge's first editor, suggested Gotouge to start a series with an "easy-to-understand theme".
 Gotouge's debut work Kagarigari would become the basis for an initial draft, titled Kisatsu no Nagare (鬼殺の流れ) since it had concepts like swords and demons, which would be familiar to the Japanese audience.
 However, due to its serious tone, lack of comic relief, and dark story, this draft was not accepted for serialization, so Katayama asked Gotouge to try writing a brighter, more average character in the same setting.
-The original title was Kisatsu no Yaiba (鬼殺の刃), but they felt the character "satsu" (殺) in the title was too overt.
-Although it is a made-up word, "kimetsu" (鬼滅) seemed easy to understand, so Gotouge thought it would be interesting to abbreviate the series' title that way; the word "yaiba" (刃) implies a Japanese sword.
-According to Gotouge, the series' three biggest influences are JoJo's Bizarre Adventure, Naruto and Bleach.
-Tatsuhiko Katayama, an editor of the Demon Slayer: Kimetsu no Yaiba manga, stated that Tanjiro was partially influenced by Himura Kenshin, the protagonist of Rurouni Kenshin.
+The original title was Kisatsu no Yaiba (鬼殺の刃), but they felt the character (殺, satsu) in the title was too overt.
+Although it is a made-up word, (鬼滅, "kimetsu") seemed easy to understand, so Gotouge thought it would be interesting to abbreviate the series' title that way; the word (刃, yaiba) implies a Japanese sword.

+According to Gotouge, the series' three biggest influences are JoJo's Bizarre Adventure, Naruto, and Bleach.
+Gotouge also drew inspiration from Gintama for the comedy scenes.
+The series' first editor, Tatsuhiko Katayama, stated that Tanjiro was partially influenced by Himura Kenshin, the protagonist of Rurouni Kenshin.